Madhav2133/ENPM662-Robot-Modeling/docs/install_ubuntu.rst

 Install Ubuntu
 =====================================================================

- The version of ROS2 we will be using is :guilabel:`Galactic Geochelone`.
-This version is stable and supported on :guilabel:`Ubuntu Focal Fossa (20.04) 64-bit`.
+ The version of ROS2 we will be using is :guilabel:`Humble Hawksbill`.
+This version is stable and supported on :guilabel:`Ubuntu Jammy Jellyfish (22.04) 64-bit`.
 Therefore we suggest everyone to use a similar combination of software for ease of resolution of errors.

 .. note::
-    The tutorials above are for reference you might need to make a few changes from your side to get the correct version of Ubuntu ( Focal Fossa 20.04)
+    The tutorials above are for reference you might need to make a few changes from your side to get the correct version of Ubuntu (Jammy 22.04)

 There are a few different methods that you can use to get a Linux Operating System on your device.